dsgrammer/PhotoVideoSort/README.md

 3. Any files without a photo or video file extension are "quarantined" to a folder called other in the source directory.
 (This folder is created by the script)

 Future implementations will strive to make a standalone gui application or cli tool out of this script.

+##
+Need to add functioality for "recurse" in case there are directories inside directories -> all the way to the bottom level